MartinEmilEshack/easygenerator-api/README.md

 - Swagger API documentation is available at `http://localhost:3001/swagger-api`.
 - A Postman collection with predefined environment variables is provided for testing the API.

+## Todos and Requirments for production deployment

+- Secure the communication between the `api-gateway` and `auth` services
+- Fine tunning the rate limiter on the endpoints (only added a general one)

 ## Stay in touch

 - Author Github - [MartinEmilEshack](https://github.com/MartinEmilEshack)